rockstor/rockstor-doc/interface/overview.rst

 While any share can be chosen as the rock-ons root, we **strongly** recommend to create a share to be used *only* as the rock-ons root to prevent any conflict that may arise with a mixed-used share.
-The rock-ons root share is indeed used by Docker to store permanent data such as images and container layers.
+The rock-ons root share is used by Docker to store permanent data such as images and container layers.
 As a result, any conflict or alteration of these data that might result from a mixed used share has the potential to break the installed Rock-ons.
 Note also that the rock-ons root share can be part of any :ref:`pool<pools>`